Court dismisses suit against Apremdo Chief

 As a result, the court had no jurisdiction to resolve the material issues in controversy, as it was a matter affecting chieftaincy.

-In that plaintiffs failure to call the custodian of the customs and traditions of Ahanta land, who sets the time table and restrictions thereto of the celebration of Kundum Festival led to the conclusion that plaintiffs failed to discharge the burden so placed on them.
+In that plaintiff's failure to call the custodian of the customs and traditions of Ahanta land, who set the timetable and restrictions thereto of the celebration of Kundum Festival led to the conclusion that the plaintiffs failed to discharge the burden so placed on them.

-The court said considering the evidence led by second plaintiff and the plaintiffs pleading, they sought the court to pronounce the second defendant as styling himself as a Chief who does not have the Royal Black Stool to celebrate the Kundum Festival.
+The court said considering the evidence led by the second plaintiff and the plaintiff pleading, they sought the court to pronounce the second defendant as styling himself as a Chief who does not have the Royal Black Stool to celebrate the Kundum Festival.

 “This prayer wittingly takes the court to the doorstep of a cause or matter affecting chieftaincy.
 A cause whose door remains shut to the Court,” Justice Hannah Taylor wrote in her 18-page judgement.